MileHacker Logo

 Karagandy's public transportation mainly relies on an extensive network of buses and minibuses, often called Marshrutka.
 The city does not operate a metro or tram system.
 Buses follow fixed routes, while marshrutkas often present slightly more flexibility, sometimes deviating slightly if requested by passengers.

-Bus routes cover most of the city, connecting residential areas with the city center, commercial zones, and major landmarks.
+Bus routes cover nearly all of the city, connecting residential areas with the metropolis center, commercial zones, and major landmarks.
 Transportation hubs encompass the Central Bus Station, the Train Station, and major intersections.
 You can find route information at bus stops, though signs are often in Kazakh and Russian.
 Increasingly, local navigation apps like 2GIS provide real-time bus tracking and route planning, incredibly useful for visitors.

 Features

-• Bus Network: Extensive routes covering most of the city.
+• Bus Network: Extensive routes covering the majority of the city.

 • Marshrutka (Minibus): Often more flexible routes, direct payment.